Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Static-Correlation

-{\underline{\em Static Correlation:}} We next see how this idea might be applied to handle static correlation, taking H$_2$ as an example.
+We next see how this idea can be applied successfully to handle static correlation, taking H$_2$ as an example.
 As in the H$_2^+$ case, we first consider the dissociation products of H$_2$: two isolated hydrogen atoms, with a total energy of -1.0 hartree.
 However, the molecular calculation is spin-neutral, and it remains spin-neutral throughout dissociation due to inversion symmetry.
-Therefore each dissociating hydrogen atom has an electron which is ``half spin up" and ``half spin down".
+Therefore, each dissociating hydrogen atom has an electron which is ``half spin up" and ``half spin down".
 The exact functional assigns an energy to this fragment equal to that of a spin-up electron in a hydrogen atom.
 This is known as the constancy condition \cite{CMY08b}.
 However, approximate functionals do not show this behaviour and typically overestimate the energy of a system with fractional spins.
-This overestimation exactly matches the static correlation error of dissociated H$_2$, and is given by $\Delta E\xc(\infty)$.
-Once again Eq.\ref{e:OA} works by suppressing this error as $S(\infty)=0$ and is accurate at the equilibrium separation as well, but is inadequate at intermediate separations.
+This overestimation exactly matches the static correlation error of dissociated H$_2$, and is given by $E\xc^{\rm nad}(\infty)$.
+Once again, Eq.\ref{e:OA} works by suppressing this error as $S(\infty)=0$.

-Each fragment in an H$_2$ PDFT calculation contains one electron, but the energies and spin-densities are considered to be ensembles of a spin-up and a spin-down electron.
-The energies and densities are then linear interpolations between a spin-up calculation and a spin-down calculation.
+Each fragment in an H$_2$ PDFT calculation contains one electron, but the energies and spin-densities are considered to be ensembles of a spin-up and a spin-down electron, i.e. $N_{1A\uparrow}=1$, $N_{1A\downarrow}=0$, $N_{2A\uparrow}=0$, $N_{2A\downarrow}=1$, $f_{1A}=1/2$ and $f_{2A}=1/2$.
+The energies and densities are then linear interpolations between a spin-up ensemble component and a spin-down ensemble component.
+The case of Li$_2$ is similar.
+The dissociation products are two isolated Li atoms.
+The ensembles in a Li fragment within PDFT consist of two components: one with two spin-up electrons and one spin-down electron and the other with one spin-up electron and two spin-down electrons ($N_{1A\uparrow}=1$, $N_{1A\downarrow}=2$, $N_{2A\uparrow}=2$, $N_{2A\downarrow}=1$).
 These two cases are degenerate so the fragment energies satisfy the constancy condition.
-Once again, $E_f$ is accurate with standard DFA's and we simply need to improve $E_p$.
+The energies and densities of these fragments are linear interpolations between these ensemble components.
+As in the H$_2$ case, $E_f$ is accurate with standard DFA's and we only need to improve $E_p$.